Mvb1122/C---Projects/README.md

 - #15 covers Functions.
 - #16 is a mini-lesson on running code from another file.
 - #17 is a game of tic-tak-toe played via console by two players.
 (Undocumented)
+- #18 covers Classes, which is the whole reason I started learning Java, and by extension, C++.